fuzziqersoftware/newserv/README.md

 ### PSO DC on Flycast

-If you're emulating PSO DC, NTE, USv1, EUv1, and EUv2 will connect to newserv by setting the following options in Flycast's `emu.cfg` file under `[network]`:
+If you're emulating PSO DC, the NTE, USv1, EUv1, and EUv2 versions will connect to newserv by setting the following options in Flycast's `emu.cfg` file under `[network]`:
 - DNS = Your newserv's server address (newserv's DNS server must be running on port 53)
 - EmulateBBA = yes
 - Enable = yes